Chirality-Induced Orbital Selectivity through Linear-Orbital Coupling

 To demonstrate that different electron dynamics, depending on the initial OAM state, can result in distinct transmission probabilities through the chiral region, in Fig.~\ref{fig2}, we consider a rectangular potential barrier along the $z$-direction, located after the chiral region, with a controlled barrier height $V_0$ and a fixed width of $1\,{\rm nm}$.
 Even if the barrier is placed inside the chiral region, the transmission remains dependent on the initial OAM state (not shown).
 We examine the difference in transmittance of the two initial states, i.e., $\Delta T = T_{1,0}-T_{0,1}$, as a function of the barrier height $V_0$ and the frequency $\omega$ of the harmonic potential in the $xy$-plane, where $T_{n_c,n_d}$ denotes the total population of the electron wave packet in the output region after scattering through the chiral region, given the initial OAM state $\ket{n_c,n_d}$.
 For barrier heights lower than the initial kinetic energy, i.e., $V_0<1.0\,{\rm eV}$, a negative transmittance difference ($\Delta T<0$) appears around $\hbar\omega \approx 0.65\,{\rm eV}$, because the transition from $\ket{1,0}$ to $\ket{2,0}$ lowers the kinetic energy, causing the electron to be reflected by the barrier, and thus reducing the transmittance of the initial OAM state $\ket{1,0}$, as illustrated in Fig.~\ref{fig2}(b).
-The transition from the other initial state $\ket{0,1}$ to $\ket{1,1}$ likewise results in reflection by the barrier, but occurs with lower probability.
-These transient electronic dynamics can be tracked in simulations (see Fig.~S1 in the SM).
+The transition from the other initial state $\ket{0,1}$ to $\ket{1,1}$ likewise results in reflection by the barrier, but occurs with a lower probability.
+These transient electronic dynamics can be tracked in simulations (see Fig.~SI.1 in the SI).
 For barrier heights higher than the initial kinetic energy, i.e., $V_0>1.0\,{\rm eV}$, the transmittance difference exhibits a broad positive peak ($\Delta T>0$) centered around $\hbar\omega\approx 1\,{\rm eV}$.
 In this regime, the initial kinetic energy is insufficient for direct transmission, making the transition from $\ket{1,0}$ to $\ket{0,0}$ crucial, as schematically shown in Fig.~\ref{fig2}(c).
-Notably, the positive peak (or negative peak) is not centered at $\hbar\omega \approx 0.85\,{\rm eV}$ (or $\hbar\omega \approx 0.59\,{\rm eV}$) as predicted from energy conservation and the linear momentum shift of $\hbar/P$ induced by the chiral coupling.
-This behavior arises because the linear-orbital coupling strength, $\beta = (R/2P)\sqrt{\hbar m_e \omega}$, increases with $\omega$.
-We verified this by fixing $\omega$ in $\beta$ to $\hbar\omega_0=1\,{\rm eV}$, which yields a positive peak centered at $\hbar\omega \approx 0.85\,{\rm eV}$, and a negative peak at $\hbar\omega\approx 0.59\,\rm{eV}$ (See Fig.~S2 in the SM).
-This implies that the coupling strength $\beta$, which increases with $\omega$, compensates for the insufficient linear momentum shift required for energy conservation (i.e., $k_1-k_0\neq 1/P$), leading to the peak shift from $0.85\,{\rm eV}$ to $1.0\,{\rm eV}$ (or from $0.59\,{\rm eV}$ to $0.65\,{\rm eV}$).
+We note that the extrema in Fig.~\ref{fig2} occur close to, but not exactly at, the values expected from the bare matching condition, namely $\hbar\omega \approx 0.85\,{\rm eV}$ (or $\hbar\omega \approx 0.59\,{\rm eV}$).
+This deviation reflects the $\omega$-dependence of the coupling amplitude $\beta = (R/2P)\sqrt{\hbar m_e \omega}$.
+We verified this by evaluating the transmittance difference for a fixed $\beta$ at a reference frequency $\omega_0$ with $\hbar\omega_0=1\,{\rm eV}$.
+This yields a positive peak centered at $\hbar\omega \approx 0.85\,{\rm eV}$, and a negative peak at $\hbar\omega\approx 0.59\,\rm{eV}$ (See Fig.~SI.2 in the SI).
+These results indicate that the coupling strength $\beta$ and the associated transition matrix element, which increase with $\omega$, are responsible for shifting the peak from $0.85\,{\rm eV}$ to $1.0\,{\rm eV}$ (or from $0.59\,{\rm eV}$ to $0.65\,{\rm eV}$).